WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/2_CodeMappingTemplates/Overlays/ReadME.md

 - StatutoryEffectiveDate

-### 5) Reporting Units Information
+### 5) Overlay Reporting Units Information
 Purpose: generate master sheet of overlay area information and how it algins with reporting unit area information.

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
-- Populate output dataframe with *WaDE Reportingunits* specific columns.
+- Populate output dataframe with *WaDE OverlayReportingunits* specific columns.
-- Assign state agency data info to the *WaDE Reportingunits* specific columns.
+- Assign state agency data info to the *WaDE OverlayReportingunits* specific columns.
 See *XXov_Overlay Info Schema Mapping to WaDE.xlsx* for specific details.
 Items of note are as follows...
     - *DataPublicationDate* = use date of file creation
     - *OrganizationUUID* = pull from organization.csv
     - *RegulatoryOverlayUUID* = pull form regulatoryoverlay.csv
     - *ReportingUnitUUID* = pull from reportingunit.csv
-- Consolidate output dataframe into site specific information only by dropping duplicate entries, drop by WaDE specific *ReportingUnitName*, *ReportingUnitNativeID* & *ReportingUnitTypeCV* fields.
-- Assign reportingunits UUID identifier to each (unique) row.
 - Perform error check on output dataframe.
 - Export output dataframe *regulatoryreportingunits.csv*.